Woman adding money to her emergency fund jar

 An emergency fund is a pool of money you can pull from when you face an unforeseen expense, like a surprise medical bill or leaky roof that you never saw coming.
 An emergency savings fund may also help you in the event of job loss or a sudden income decrease.
 You can count on this fund when you’re in a financial downturn and are struggling to pay the bills.

-Emergency funds offer an immediate way to cover unexpected expenses.
-If you have one, you may be able to avoid high-interest loans and a cycle of debt.
+If you have an emergency fund, you may be able to avoid high-interest loans and a cycle of debt.
 Here are a few other reasons you may benefit from an emergency savings fund.

 How to build an emergency fund